John Cannon is the best attorney I know. If you get in trouble he is the one to go to for help. – Andrew nails

 Oklahoma law requires family law judges consider the “best interest of the child” in regards to their physical, mental, and moral welfare pursuant to OKLA.
 STAT. tit.
 43 § 109.
 You can use the fact your children prefer to live with you to your advantage in child custody cases in Oklahoma.

 Fathers are more than financial providers to their children.
-Cannon Law Firm in dedicated to protecting the rights of our clients, especially our client’s rights to child custody, child visitation, and time with their children.
+CANNON & ASSOCIATES in dedicated to protecting the rights of our clients, especially our client’s rights to child custody, child visitation, and time with their children.

 - Fathers want to be involved in their children’s lives.